Jesus Seminar: Example: the beatitudes

-The Seminar fellows decided the beatitude for those persecuted in Jesus' name might trace back to Jesus as a beatitude for those who suffer, but concluded that in its final form the saying represents concerns of the Christian community rather than Jesus' message.
-Thus it received a gray rating.
+The Seminar fellows decided that the beatitude for those persecuted in Jesus' name might trace back to Jesus as a beatitude for those who suffer, but concluded that, in its final form, the saying represents concerns of the Christian community rather than Jesus' message.
+Thus, it received a gray rating.

 Matthew's version of the three authentic beatitudes were rated pink.
-The author has spiritualized two of them, so that they now refer to the poor "in spirit" and to those who hunger "and thirst for justice."
+The author has spiritualized two of them, so that they now refer to the poor "in spirit" and to those who hunger "and thirst for justice".
 Matthew also includes beatitudes for the meek, the merciful, the pure of heart, and peace-makers.
 These beatitudes have no second attestation, lack irony, and received a black rating.

 Principal publications

 The Jesus Seminar produced a significant number of publications both in the form of journal articles and books published for the general public.
 Individual members of the seminar also produced, and continue to produce books which draw heavily upon the Seminar's work.
 The following is a selected sampling of those publications; a complete list of Jesus Seminar publications may be found at the Polebridge Press website, the in-house publisher for the Westar Institute: